chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/How-do-we-avoid-incoherence-in-the-ecosystem.md

 > - Tooling (specifically Pulp) was not updated in conjunction with the release of 0.12.0.

-- A PureScript user believes that compiler related projects, such as build tools, should be updated along with compiler releates.
+- A PureScript user believes that compiler related projects, such as build tools, should be updated along with compiler releases.
 (One cannot benefit from a new compiler version if the tooling used by their previously-written project doesn't support it.)

 > - Although core and contrib libs were updated during this time, some key pieces were missing, most notably Aff and Halogen (despite the best efforts of natefaubion).